simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 ### 1. Mobile _syncs_ questionnaires from server to device
 Mobile requests questionnaires from server using [the questionnaire sync API](https://api.simple.org/api-docs/index.html#tag/Questionnaires).
 Server responds with all layouts compatible with the DSL version supported by the mobile app.

-On Mobile database, the primary key for Questionnaires sync resource is questionnaire_type, and not id. _That is a key difference between Questionnaire and other sync resources._ This is because mobile needs only 1 layout per questionnaire type.
+On Mobile database, the primary key for Questionnaires sync resource is `questionnaire_type`, and not `id`. _That is a key difference between Questionnaires and other sync resources._ This is because mobile needs only 1 layout per questionnaire type.
 Whenever a new questionnaire of an existing type is created on Server-side, server sends the updated ID and layout in the sync response, and mobile updates the row for corresponding type.

 | questionnaire_type (PK) | id     | layout   |
 |-------------------------|--------|----------|